Overview of Alternative Payment Programs and Community-Based Organizations in California

 In 1976, Governor Brown’s office set forth a pilot program to expand the growth of child development programs in the state.
 The outcome of that pilot program was legislation in 1980 to create Alternative Payment (AP) child care programs in each of California’s 58 counties.
-The purposes of APPs were to allow innovative community based public and private agencies to develop non-traditional regional approaches that would support parental choice of access for children from birth on to a variety of early care and education settings.
+The purpose of these programs was to allow innovative community based public and private agencies to develop non-traditional regional approaches that would support parental choice of access for children from birth on to a variety of early care and education settings.

 Today, there are 70 Alternative Payment Programs (APPs) that administer California’s subsidized child care programs across all 58 counties.
 The focus of these programs are to support working families and those on the California Work Opportunity and Responsibility to Kids (CalWORKs) program with access to a variety of early care and education settings, including high quality Title 5 centers, Family Child Care Home Education Networks (FCCHENs), family child care providers, and small business child care and early learning providers.